-If you are not satisfied with the local response to your service requirements, write to Maytag Customer Service, P.O.
-Box 2370, Cleveland, TN 37320-2370.
-Include your name, address, phone number, the complete model and serial numbers of the appliance, the name and address of the dealer from whom you purchased the appliance, the date of purchase and details concerning your problem.
+If you are not satisfied with the local response to your service requirements, call or write to Maytag Customer Service, P.O.
+Box 2370, Cleveland, TN 37320-2370, 1-800-688-1120.
+Include the complete model and serial numbers of the appliance, the name and address of the dealer from whom you purchased the appliance, the date of purchase and details concerning your problem.

-If you do not receive satisfactory service, you may contact the Major Appliance Consumer Action Program by letter.
-Include the information listed above.
+If you do not receive satisfactory service, you may contact the Major Appliance Consumer Action Program by letter including your name, address, and telephone number, as well as the model and serial numbers of the appliance.